-Takashi Masuda (益田 孝) (1848 - 1938).
+Takashi Masuda (益田 孝) (1848-1938).
 A highly charismatic and influential director of Mitsui & Company, Ltd., Masuda was a passionate collector of Sino-Japanese art and proponent of the tea ceremony.
 His tea gatherings functioned as salons where colleagues, collectors, and dealers could view and discuss works of art.
 Freer met Masuda during a 1907 trip to Japan.
+Masuda visited Freer at his home in Detroit with Dr. Jōkichi Takamine and another gentleman named Mr. Kowaki (presumed to be Genjirō Kowaki) in October that same year.
 Their relationship began as rival collectors, but mutual admiration of artistic taste and business acumen blossomed into a lasting friendship.
 Masuda oversaw the 1930 dedication of a memorial monument to Freer at Kōetsu-ji (光悦寺) a temple in Kyoto dedicated to the Rimpa artist Kōetsu, whose significance and reputation Freer is credited with restoring in Japan and internationally.